mayowDev/react-typescript-logicea/Readme.md

-# Assignment - Senior Frontend (React js/Typescript) at Logicea
+# Assignment for Senior Frontend at Logicea

 ## API